Sweet and buttery tart dough that does double duty.

 - Roll it out further to line a tart pan, and blind bake the shell.

 - Fill with your custard of choice, and serve!

-Blind baking is a term that simply means to line the raw tart dough shell, dock it with a fork, then fill it with beans or pie weights to bake.
-Blind baking the shell with weights:
+Blind baking is a term that simply means to pre-bake a pie or tart dough.
+After mixing and chilling the tart dough, line the tart pan, dock the dough with a fork, then line it with parchment, fill with beans or pie weights, and bake.

 - Props up the dough, preventing the dough from slumping, and

 - Weighs down the dough, preventing it from puffing or forming bubbles.

 How to Bake Pâte Sucrée as a Cookie

 - Roll the pâte sucrée into a log about 1.5″ in diameter.

 - Wrap it in plastic wrap and chill the dough fully for at least two hours, or overnight.